terminalofcats/terminal/examples/README.md

 Next, follow the steps in the README for each demo.

-ℹ️ Make sure you `pip install -r requirements.txt` for each demo project, so you can be sure to have the necessary service dependencies that extend the functionality of Pipecat.
-You can read more about the framework architecture [here](https://github.com/pipecat-ai/pipecat/tree/main/docs).
+ℹ️ Make sure you `pip install -r requirements.txt` for each demo project, so you can be sure to have the necessary service dependencies that extend the functionality of Cat Terminal.
+You can read more about the framework architecture [here](https://github.com/Cat-Terminal/Cat-Terminal/tree/main/docs).

 ## Projects: